billzajac/AlexaPi/README.md

 ### Installation

-Boot your fresh Pi and login to a command prompt as root.
+Boot your fresh Pi and login to a command prompt.

-Make sure you are in /root
+Make sure you are in /home/pi

 Clone this repo to the Pi
 `git clone https://github.com/sammachin/AlexaPi.git`